 South African Journal on Human Rights

 Founded in 1985 by the Centre for Applied Legal Studies (CALS) and housed at the School of Law, University of Witwatersrand, Johannesburg, the SAJHR is the leading South African public law journal, publishing scholarship of the highest standard for a worldwide readership.
 The Journal appears four times a year and is published by CALS and Taylor & Francis (as of January 2016).

 Taylor & Francis offers reduced, very favourable, subscription rates to African institutional subscribers (currently the annual rate for African institutional subscriptions is R1,439.55 for print and online subscriptions; and R1,259.60 for online only subscriptions).
 For more information on the rates and special offers - including the STAR programme, which offers 31 days’ free access to leading Taylor & Francis journals for individual African researchers - visit SAJHR's Taylor & Francis website under the 'News and Offers' tab.
 For South African and African subscriptions, contact email@example.com.

 Past issues of the SAJHR from 1985 - 2015 are available online on the following websites (some of these might require a subscription): Heinonline and Juta Online Publication.
-Past issues of the SAJHR will shortly also be available (at a per article purchase price) on the Taylor & Francis website.
+Past issues of the SAJHR are available (at a per article purchase price) on the Taylor & Francis website.